mivanit/muutils/docs/combined/muutils_gfm.md

 - `eq_func: Callable[[T, T], bool]` a function that returns true if two items are equivalent. need not be transitive

+## Contents

+represents a mathematical `Interval` over the real numbers

 ## API Documentation

 - [`Number`](#Number)